Connecticut Labor Laws Guide

 Connecticut overtime laws

-Regulations established by the Fair Labor Standards Act define a working week as any seven consecutive working days and a total of 40 hours for this period.
+Regulations established by the Fair Labor Standards Act define a workweek as any seven consecutive working days and a total of 40 hours for this period.

 Anything over 40 hours counts as overtime and must be compensated at a higher hourly rate.
 While many states also have a restriction on daily overtime, Connecticut doesn’t specify any number of hours as a daily limit.
 Meaning — employees can’t expect to be compensated at a higher rate for working more than 8 hours per day.

 In Connecticut, overtime is set to 1.5 times the regular rate of pay.
-For example, currently, the overtime hourly rate for minimum wage employees is $19.5 in the state of Connecticut.
+For example, the current overtime hourly rate for minimum wage employees in the state of Connecticut is $19.50.

-There are some exceptions to this rule and the reasons can vary — underage employees, some specific occupations and industry sectors, etc.
+There are some exceptions to this rule, and the reasons can vary, including underage employees, specific occupations, and certain industry sectors.

 Read on and check out all the relevant categories.